Lots of sound and fury on US debt, but not a crisis — yet

 The political jousting masks contrasting realities: Today’s $31.4 trillion national debt does not appear to be a weight on the U.S. economy, but the debt’s path in the decades to come might put at risk national security and major programs including Social Security and Medicare.

-The national debt is not the yearly deficit, the amount the government outspends its tax revenues.
-If the government cuts spending or raises taxes, it can trim the deficit and run a surplus, something that last happened in 2001 Less borrowing over time can contain and even reduce the cumulative debt.
+The national debt is the accumulation over time of the yearly deficit.
+If the government cuts spending or raises taxes, it can trim the deficit and run a surplus, something that last happened in 2001.
+Lower levels of borrowing can contain and even reduce the cumulative debt.

 However, at a time when high inflation already has the U.S. teetering near a recession, it’s a potentially dangerous game to force more deficit reduction, says Megan Greene, global chief economist at the Kroll Institute.